+393/21’37

 There are many things to consider in terms of our children's development.
-Different people will have differet ideas about how to raise children.
+Different people will have different ideas about how to raise children.
 Some people I know like to let their children make their own decisions.
 Others make most of their children's for them.
 Personally, I think it is better for parents to make the important decisions because have more life experience, and thus can help the children make better choices, and in doing so prevent their children from hurting others.

 First, I think it is best for parents to make decisions because they have more life experience.
 When children make decisions, they can only draw on five to fifteen years of life experience.
 When children make decisions, they can only draw on five to fifteen years of life experience.
 Parents have at least double that amount of life experience and they better understand how to the world works.
-For example, a child might want to take a fun, modern danace class with his or her friends and yet parents understand that a computer class is more important for the child's future.
+For example, a child might want to take a fun, modern dance class with his or her friends and yet parents understand that a computer class is more important for the child's future.
 Parents can use their life experience to help their children choose activities that will benefit them in the future.

 Not only are parents able to view things from a long-term perspective when making decisions, they can also help their children make hard decisions that they do not have the self-control.
 For example, a child may want to quit his or her extra math class and yet parents know this will affect any future study.
 Without the parents' help, he or she may not have enough self-control to keep themselves to keep going.
-Children need their parents's help in order to make hard decisions that don't feel good right now, but will help them later.
+Children need their parents' help in order to make hard decisions that don't feel good right now, but will help them later.

 Finally, parents can protect their children from hurting others.
 For example, a child may not want to invite an unpopular student in the class to his or her birthday party, and yet parents understand how important it is not to hurt other people's feelings.
-Parents can draw upon their years of experience to provide the guidace necessary to help their chidren make kind decisions that hurt others.
+Parents can draw upon their years of experience to provide the guidence necessary to help their children make kind decisions that hurt others.

-While many people like to let theri children make all their own decisions, I believe that it is batter for parents to make important and hard decisions for their children.
+While many people like to let their children make all their own decisions, I believe that it is batter for parents to make important and hard decisions for their children.